Do I really need PIM when I already have an ERP system?

 - Fact #2: New digital trends occur first in China and then spread to other parts of the world.

 Important tip: If you want to attract new international customers, invest in a quality PIM platform.
 It’s a perfect tool for building seamless cross-border e-commerce.
-For instance, the life-saving features like multi-language support make it easy to manage the process of translations and localization and speeds the process of product introduction.
+For instance, life-saving features like multi-language support make it easy to manage the process of translations and localization and speed up the process of product introduction.

 Other important e-commerce markets include India, Indonesia, Mexico, the Philippines, Colombia, and the United Arab Emirates.

 Undoubtedly all of these markets present fresh sales opportunities for e-commerce companies that are willing to extend their global reach as long as they can provide these customers with product-related content translated into the proper language and can meet local payment preferences.

 Leverage product information to turn visitors into customers